riffomonas/RR_R25_2014/research_plan.md

 fields.
 Raw data are frequently unavailable and methods descriptions are sparse.
-For example, a recent study compared the microbiota of the Hadza and Europeans and observed that the Hadza had a significantly enriched diversity and surprisingly had a large fraction of spirochaetes in their gut microbiota {Schnorr, 2014 #3437}.
+For example, a recent study compared the microbiota of the Hadza and Europeans and observed that the Hadza had a significantly enriched diversity and surprisingly had a large fraction of spirochetes in their gut microbiota {Schnorr, 2014 #3437}.
 This study received a considerable amount of attention in the media and so we were interested in looking closer at the data.
 Unfortunately, we were unable to get access to the raw data.
 Half of the data was avaialbe through the MG-RAST website in a processed form.
 After several email exchanges, we finally gained access to the raw data and one of the files was corrupted.
-After sorting through that problem, we quickly realized that the presence of Spirochaeate 16S rRNA gene sequences in the datasets was due to the presence of a large number of low quality short sequences.
-This indicated that the reads were unlikely from Spirochaetes, but were rather artifacts.
+After sorting through that problem, we quickly realized that the presence of spirochete 16S rRNA gene sequences in the datasets was due to the presence of a large number of low quality short sequences.
+This indicated that the reads were unlikely from spirochetes, but were rather artifacts.
 This is just one example of the difficulty of obtaining the raw data from a study that was further compounded by an incomplete methods description.
-Finally, as pointed out by Collins and Tabak, there are few opportunities now for us to disseminate our re-analysis of the original data and so the idea that the Hadza have Spirochaetes in their gut persists.
+Finally, as pointed out by Collins and Tabak, there are few opportunities now for us to disseminate our re-analysis of the original data and so the idea that the Hadza have spirochetes in their gut persists.

-As we describe throughout the current proposal, we believe that examples such as the Hadza microbiota study occur because traditionally trained bench scientists are informally trained to become bioinformaticists and do not have an appreciation for the level of detail required to reproduce a study.
+We believe that examples such as the Hadza microbiota study occur because traditionally trained bench scientists are informally trained to become bioinformaticists and do not have an appreciation for the level of detail required to reproduce a study.
 This is